AGB556/BISMUTH/README.md

 Auto Leveling: I will have autoleveling, just unsure as to how.

-Core XY machine, have not decided whether to do belted z or leadscrew z yet.
+Core XY machine, 3 Motor Leadscrew with kinematic joints to have tramming

 Enclosed, hoping to reach chamber temps of ~60C at least, Nozzle of at least 300C, maybe even 350C